DDI-TU-Dresden/thonny-wiki/MicroPython.rst

 =============================
 Since 3.0.0b1 Thonny has basic MicroPython support built-in.
 In addition to this, there are several plug-ins which add more complete support for specific devices:

+* `thonny-microbit <https://bitbucket.org/KauriRaba/thonny-microbit/>`_ (NB!
+Version 0.2 is meant for Thonny 2.1.
+Thonny 3 requires version 0.3b2 or later of this plug-in!)
 * `thonny-circuitpython <https://bitbucket.org/plas/thonny-circuitpython/>`_
 * `thonny-esp <https://bitbucket.org/plas/thonny-esp/>`_
 * `thonny-pyboard <https://bitbucket.org/plas/thonny-pyboard/>`_
 * `thonny-calliope <https://bitbucket.org/plas/thonny-calliope/>`_
-* `thonny-microbit <https://bitbucket.org/KauriRaba/thonny-microbit/>`_ (NB!
-Thonny 3 requires version 0.3b2 or later of this plug-in!)

 Installation
 ------------